RolandBurrows/novus-apicius/paleo_turkey_pot_pie.md

 Filling optionals:
 * potatoes, or sweet potatoes
+* peas

 For the topping:
 * 2/3 cup almond flour
-* 1/8 tsp salt
+* 1/8 tsp sea salt
 * 1/4 tsp baking powder
 * 1/2 a beaten egg
 * 2 tblsp water

 #### Directions
 For the filling:
 1. In a large pan with lid, melt the butter and sauté the veggies and garlic over medium heat.
 2. Add in the turkey chunks and chicken stock.
 Stir to combine.
 3. While stirring, sprinkle in the arrowroot powder slowly to minimize clumping.